37+ Google SERP Features: A Complete Guide

 Overview

-The Calculator appears at the top of the SERP when users search for math queries on Google.
+The Calculator appears at the top of the SERP and helps Google searchers type in math queries.
 The calculator box shows the solution and allows users to perform another calculation.

 Example